Understanding Retrieval Augmentation for Long-Form Question Answering: Introduction

-We provide an in-depth analysis of attribution with our newly annotated dataset, which can serve as a benchmark for evaluating attribution.
-We observe NLI models that performed well in detecting attribution in factoid QA~\citep{bohnet2022attributed} perform competitively in LFQA setting as well, significantly outperforming chance, yet fall behind human agreement by 15\% in accuracy.
-Our study reveals that attribution quality varies significantly across base LMs, even when they are provided with the same set of documents.
+One desirable property of retrieval-augmented LFQA system is to have the answer \textit{attributed} to the evidence documents.
+To evaluate this, we {collect \dsname, a dataset with \textbf{S}entence-level \textbf{A}ttribution of \textbf{L}ong-form \textbf{A}nswers to evidence \textbf{D}ocuments, 12k human attribution judgements over 4k answer sentences.
+We provide an in-depth analysis of attribution with \dsname, which can serve as a benchmark for evaluating automatic attribution.
+We observe NLI models that performed well in detecting attribution in factoid QA~\citep{bohnet2022attributed} perform competitively in LFQA setting as well.
+They significantly outperform chance baseline yet fall behind human agreement by 15\% in accuracy.
+Our study reveals that attribution quality varies greatly across base LMs, even when they are provided with the same set of documents.

-We provide new insights on attribution patterns for long text generation.
-The last generated sentence is substantially less attributable than earlier sentences, and the generated text has a tendency to follow the order of the in-context evidence documents, even when the in-context document is a concatenation of multiple documents.
-Taken together, our analysis improves our understanding of how LMs use in-context evidence documents for long-form question answering and suggests concrete directions for future work.
+Our analysis reveals new insights on attribution patterns for long-form generation.
+The last generated sentence is substantially less attributable than earlier ones, and the generated text tends to follow the order of the in-context evidence documents, even when the in-context document contains multiple concatenated documents.
+Taken together, our study improves the understanding of how LMs use in-context evidence documents for LFQA and suggests concrete directions for future work.
+Our data and code is available at \url{https://github.com/timchen0618/LFQA-Verification}.